learn-co-curriculum/dsc-gridsearchcv-lab/README.md

     Grid Search will have to search through None different permutations.

-That's alot of Decision Trees!
+That's a lot of Decision Trees!
 Decision Trees are generally pretty quick to train, but that isn't the case with every type of model we could want to tune.
 Be aware that if you set a particularly large search space of parameters inside your parameter grid, then Grid Searching could potentially take a very long time.

 Let's create our `GridSearchCV` object and fit it.
 In the cell below:
 * Create a `GridSearchCV` object.
 Pass in our model, the parameter grid, and `cv=3` to tell the object to use 3-Fold Cross Validation.
 Also pass in `return`